ebrahimebrahim/udacity-aihc-01-pneumonia-detection/FDA_Submission.md

 **Parameters:**

-Image data was augmented by scaling, rotating, zooming, and shifting by random small amounts.
+Image data was augmented by scaling, rotating, zooming, and shifting by random small amounts:

+- Images were rotated by up to $\pm 15^\circ$.
+- Images were shifted horizantally and vertically by up to 20% of their size.
+- Images were zoomed by a factor of 0.8 to 1.2.

 The output of the model is not a single probability distribution but rather a list of probabilities of binary variables.